Rockster160/command_proposal/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/command_proposal.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/command_proposal/blob/master/CODE_OF_CONDUCT.md).

+## TODO

+- [ ] Pagination on various pages. (paginate tasks on tasks#index, paginate history on tasks#show)
+- [ ] Ability for devs to leave comments on individual lines of code.
+- [ ] Diff buttons - should be able to compare history with other iterations.
+- [ ] Top level users that can bypass approval

 ## License